nextflow-io/nf-co2footprint/docs/usage/configuration.md

   summaryFile = "${params.outdir}/pipeline_info/co2footprint_summary_${co2_timestamp}.txt"
   reportFile = "${params.outdir}/pipeline_info/co2footprint_report_${co2_timestamp}.html"
   location = '<your_zone_code>'               // replace with your zone code
-  ci = <your_ci>                              // replace with carbon intensity (gCO2eq/kWh)
-  apiKey = secrets.EM_API_KEY                 // set your API key as Nextflow secret with the name 'EM_API_KEY' pue = <your_pue>                            // replace with PUE of your data center machineType = '<compute cluster|local>'     // set to 'compute cluster' or 'local' }
+  emApiKey = secrets.EM_API_KEY                 // set your API key as Nextflow secret with the name 'EM_API_KEY' pue = <your_pue>                            // replace with PUE of your data center machineType = '<compute cluster|local>'     // set to 'compute cluster' or 'local' }
 ```
-You can find your `zone code` on the [geographical coverage](https://portal.electricitymaps.com/docs/getting-started#geographical-coverage) section on the Electricity Maps website.
-It has to match one of those defined there to be used within the plugin.
-To obtain the `apikey` you have to register in the [developer portal](https://portal.electricitymaps.com).

 Include the config file for your pipeline run using the `-c` Nextflow parameter, for example as follows: